 I’m a journalist who specializes in women’s health and nutrition.
 During the past 20 years, my work has appeared in dozens of national magazines and online venues.
 I got my start as a fact checker at Mother Jones, Health, and Sunset magazines.
 Those early years spent researching, means I deliver accurate, clear prose that is supported by the latest medical evidence.

 In 2018, my queer, feminist memoir, FLAT: Reclaiming My Body from Breast Cancer, was published by Skyhorse.
 FLAT is a thought-provoking, feminist unpacking of the decision whether or not to reconstruct after mastectomy.
 It is the book I desperately needed but couldn’t find when I was diagnosed with breast cancer in 2008.
 My long-form work continues to explore the impact of Western medicine’s paternalism and protectionism on women’s health.

-Raised in Louisville, Kentucky, Catherine received her magazine journalism degree from the Missouri School of Journalism in Columbia, Missouri.
-She lives in Somerville, MA, with her partner, Mary, and their orange tabby, Cheeto.
+I was raised in Louisville, Kentucky, and received a degree in magazine journalism from the Missouri School of Journalism in Columbia, Missouri.
+These days I’m based in Somerville, Massachusetts.